Covid 19 coronavirus: Auckland's Marist College has four confirmed cases

 Auckland's Marist College has three new confirmed cases of coronavirus.

-A staff member at the school was confirmed to have the virus on Sunday.
+A staff member at the school was already confirmed to have the virus on Sunday.

 In a letter to parents, principal of the Catholic school for girls, Raechelle Taulu said all staff and students at the college were considered close contacts.